-Visit Violet bakery in Hackney, which is making Harry and Meghan’s lemon and elderflower wedding cake.
-Choose from the sweet and savoury eat-in options or take a cake away for later – you may not want a replica of the wedding cake, however, as it’s rumored to cost around £50,000!
+Visit Violet bakery in Hackney, which made Harry and Meghan’s lemon and elderflower wedding cake.
+Choose from the sweet and savoury eat-in options or take a cake away for later – you may not want a replica of the wedding cake, however, as it’s rumored to have cost around £50,000!

 Head to lively south London neighbourhood, Brixton, to emulate the royal couple.
 Dining hotspot Pop Brixton houses the Reprezent FM youth radio station, where Harry and Meghan visited to find out more about its social enterprise work, but it’s also a great place for a bite to eat with more than 20 food and drink venues to explore.

 Strike a wedding-day pose at the entrance to St George’s Chapel.
-This pretty 14th-century chapel in the grounds of Windsor Castle is the venue for Prince Harry and Meghan’s wedding in May.
+This pretty 14th-century chapel in the grounds of Windsor Castle was the venue for Prince Harry and Meghan’s wedding in May 2018.
+You can see their wedding outfits on display at the castle between October and February.
 Other Windsor castle highlights include Queen Mary’s dolls’ house and the regal State Apartments.
 You can visit Windsor Castle on a day trip from London.

 Bocca di Lupo